-Why did Michael the Archangel
+Why did the body of Moses have

-Submit YOUR questions, through our easy to use form,
+Submit Bible questions, through our easy to use form,

-to our team of mature Christians known as the Email Evangelists!
+to our team of mature Christians known as the Email Evangelists.

 Archangels are spirit beings who are at God's service and endowed with tremendous power and knowledge.
 Interestingly, the Bible only reveals the names of only two of these types of angels: Michael and Gabriel.
 The only other angel mentioned by name in the Bible, Lucifer (who became the devil), was not one of them.